Yes A checkmark with a circle around it close

 If you’ve been putting off saving for retirement because of high student loan payments, this should be welcome news.
 If your employer offers a matching contribution, be sure to inform your human resources department and/or plan administrator to get credit for these payments.

-Your company will have the option to automatically sign you up for an emergency savings account for up to 3% of your salary or up to $2,500, indexed for inflation, to your retirement plan if you earn less than a certain amount of money.
-These contributions would be made on an after-tax basis with the potential for an employer match.
+Your company now has the option to automatically sign you up for an emergency savings account for up to 3% of your salary or up to $2,500, indexed for inflation, to your retirement plan if you earn less than a certain amount of money.
+These contributions would be made on an after-tax basis with the potential for an employee match.
 If your company participates, you will be allowed at least one withdrawal per month and the first four withdrawals in a year cannot be subject to any plan fees.

 Planning considerations